Administration

 Variants of SAP S/4HANA on-premise still offer the traditional license and maintenance model, whereas the public cloud editions are provided via a cloud subscription model with flexible runtimes (see next table).
 The actual costs for the subscription model depend on the number of users, the application scope used, and the hardware packages selected.

-Payment Models and Runtimes of SAP S/4HANA Editions
+The Payment Models and Runtimes of the SAP S/4HANA Editions

 Model for Migration to SAP S/4HANA

 Migrating to SAP S/4HANA Cloud always entails a new installation of the system.
-The business processes supported in SAP S/4HANA Cloud are implemented according to best practices, and the required master and document data is transferred to the cloud system.
+Based on the solution packages provided, this involves implementing the business processes supported in SAP S/4HANA Cloud and transferring the necessary master and document data to the cloud system.

 Editor’s note: This post has been adapted from a section of the book Migrating to SAP S/4HANA by Frank Densborn, Frank Finkbohner, Jochen Freudenberg, Martina Höft, Kim Mathäß, and Boris Rubarth.